BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-async-etlhelper-api-transfer.md

             asyncio.run(post_chunk(chunk))
 ```

-Two functions are required for posting to the API - one to post a single item
+Two functions are required for asynchronously posting to the API - one to post a single item
 and another call the first concurrently for all of our items.

 `post_chunk` handles the concurrency.
 It builds a list of tasks, one for each item, then calls `asyncio.gather()` to execute them asynchronously (and collect
 the results if required).
 An `aiohttp.ClientSession` allows the same connection to the server to be reused for each item in the chunk.

 ```python
 async def post_chunk(chunk):